 He addresses Deen as a fellow southerner in the post, writing:

 “ This is an opportunity to grow and renew.
 If there is anything The Cooking Gene has taught me—it’s about the art of reconciliation.
 We aren’t happy with you right now.
 Then again some of the things you have said or have been accused of saying aren’t surprising.
 In so many ways, that’s the more unfortunate aspect.
 We are resigned to believe and understand that our neighbor is to be suspected before respected.
 It doesn’t have to be this way, and it doesn’t have to go on forever.”

 In many ways, reconciliation is the thesis of The Cooking Gene.
 For Twitty, the word is not about forgiving and forgetting.
 Rather, it’s about confronting Southern history and addressing the complications ingrained in it.
 That’s why he begins The Cooking Gene with a parable of the elders in the Akan Culture of Ghana:

 There are two crocodiles who share the same stomach

 Symbolizes unity in diversity and unity of purposes and

 reconciling different approaches.

-“For these cultures that are trying to figure out who and where and what enters and what leaves, it forms a crossroads,” says Twitty, an apt metaphor for the state of the south.
+“For these cultures that are trying to figure out who and where and what enters and what leaves, it forms a crossroads,” says Twitty, an apt commentary on the state of the south.